 Rare's swashbuckling adventure has had enjoyed a stellar upwards trajectory upon launch, but many have been wondering whether the game's scarce content will mean Sea of Thieves will fall equally as surely as it rose.

 To be fair, the developers did on many occasions say that that most of the game's key features will be implemented after launch, prior to fixing Sea of Thieves' inevitable traffic-related problems.
-However, we've come across a neat list that has all the announced changes in one place.
+However, we've come across a that has all the announced changes in one place.

 Rare have been talking about live events as world-wide events in Sea of Thieves.
 You may be alerted to them by chatting to NPCs in the tavern and accepting their challenges, which will yield unique rewards.